-Nonresident students who are eligible to attend an Iowa public school and who have evidence they will become legal residents of the school district prior to the third Friday in September may be allowed to attend without the payment of tuition.
+Nonresident students who are eligible to attend an Iowa public school and who have evidence they will become legal residents of the school district prior to October 1st may be allowed to attend without the payment of tuition.

 Legal Reference: Lakota Cons.
 Ind.
 School v.
 Buffalo Center-Rake Comm.
 School, 334 N.W.2d 704